joergen7/methylation/README.md

 methylation samples using Sherman on chromosome 22.
 Reduced Representation Bisulfile Sequencing (RRBS) reads Base-Space (BS) and Abi Solid Bisulfite Color-Space (CS) sequencing technology is support.
 Note, that Abi Solid data is re-written to BS prior to  analysis.

-Trim Galore is used to account for Illumina Reduced Representation Bisulfite Sequencing (RRBS) representation input FastQ data.
+Trim Galore is used to account for Illumina Reduced Representation Bisulfite Sequencing representation input FastQ data.
 Since the read mapper used in the original study, Merman, has stopped being supported read mapping is performed using Bismark and Bowtie2 instead.
 Coverage information and BED graphs are also derived using Bismark.

+Non differential methylation analyses can be performed by simply de-multiplexing the R-Skript analysis after smoothening.

 From the SAM alignment files output by Bismark, sorted, indexed BAM files are created to be used in genome browsers like IGV.